2019 Pool Information

 The Spray Park

 To reduce water and chlorine loss, the spray park is operated only upon request.
-If you would like to use the spray park and it is not currently turned on, please ask one of the Club Attendants and they will turn it on for you.
+If you would like to use the spray park and it is not currently turned on, please ask one of the Pool Attendants and they will turn it on for you.

 The BML pools and spray park are regulated by the PA Department of Health, which issues permits for their operation.
 For BML to be allowed to operate facilities like these, stringent health and safety requirements must be followed.